mr-rigden/seeds_of_infinity/README.md

-# Seeds_of_Infinity
+# seeds_of_infinity

 > A set of free tools for building RPG software.

 These tools the have been licensed as liberally as possible with [The Unlicense](http://unlicense.org/).
 You can use the tools in anyway without restriction.
-The Seeds_of_Infinity primarily consist two types of tools: Resources and Generators.
+The seeds_of_infinity primarily consist two types of tools: Resources and Generators.

 #### Resources